We are looking forward to hosting our second Reunion Weekend on Friday 29 and Saturday 30 November 2019.

 Your reunion is a time to celebrate, reconnect, and reflect on both your time at university and the time since.
 It’s also a chance for your class to create a legacy.

-Reunion Giving allows you to commemorate your reunion and harness the power of collective giving to support the next generation of doctors and medical professionals.
+Reunion Giving allows you to commemorate your reunion and harness the power of collective giving to support the next generation of health professionals.

 If you’re not celebrating a reunion this year but would like to support students, you can still give.
 Find out how.

 Our students have all demonstrated the skill and tenacity to excel but some struggle to afford their education or are disadvantaged by circumstances beyond their control.